yevheniiairapetian/spotify-clone/README.md

 # Spotify Clone

-This project contains a Spotify clone which is a responsive Progressive Web App designed with React and React Bootstrap to replicate the features of Spotify - a music app.
+This project contains a Spotify clone which is a responsive Progressive Web App designed with React and Material UI to replicate the features of Spotify - a music app.
 It fetches data from the [Spotify API](https://developer.spotify.com/documentation/web-api) and authorizes the user with a Google auth screen.
 Users can view the almost identical Spotify frontend and see the placeholder albums, artists, and song data.

 Read more about:
 [Spotify API](https://developer.spotify.com/documentation/web-api)